 All years $0 $20,500

 Under the Federal Direct Loan program, we are forced to define our Academic Year as Fall, Spring, and Summer semesters.
 Therefore, Federal Direct Loans are limited to an academic year (defined as Fall, Spring, and Summer terms) maximum based on a student's grade level listed above.
-If a student has utilized the maximum Direct Loan during the preceding Fall and Spring, the student will not be eligible for a Summer Direct Loan.
+If a student has utilized the maximum Federal Direct Loan during the preceding Fall and Spring, the student will not be eligible for a Summer Federal Direct Loan.
 If the student did not, they will be eligible for the remaining amount of the above limits.

 Federal Direct PLUS loans

-There are no set limits for Direct PLUS Loans, but you may not borrow more than the cost of education minus any other financial aid received.
+There are no set limits for Federal Direct PLUS Loans, but you may not borrow more than the cost of education minus any other financial aid received.

-150% Direct Subsidized Loan Limit Information
+Federal Direct Subsidized Loan Limit

 Background:

-On May 16,2013, the government added a new provision to the Direct Loan requirements.
-The new requirement limits a first-time borrower's eligibility for Direct Subsidized Loan to a period not to exceed 150% of the length of the borrower's educational program.
+On May 16,2013, the government added a new provision to the Federal Direct Loan requirements.
+The new requirement limits a first-time borrower's eligibility for Federal Direct Subsidized Loan to a period not to exceed 150% of the length of the borrower's educational program.

-Under certain conditions, the provision also causes first-time borrowers who have exceeded their 150% limit to lose the interest subsidy on their Direct Subsidized Loans.
+Under certain conditions, the provision also causes first-time borrowers who have exceeded their 150% limit to lose the interest subsidy on their Federal Direct Subsidized Loans.

 Who is impacted?

-If you are impacted by the new limit:
+If you are impacted by the limit:

-• You will only be able to borrow Direct Subsidized Loans for 150% of the length of your academic program.
+• You will only be able to borrow Federal Direct Subsidized Loans for 150% of the length of your academic program.
 The length of your academic program is determined by how long it would take a full-time student to complete the program in years.

 What happens if I exceed my limit?